ofrasergreen/kubemix/docs/frd-3.md

 *   Fetching resource types *not* in the predefined list (pods, services, deployments, configmaps, secrets).
 *   Dynamically discovering resource types using `kubectl api-resources`.
-*   Parsing the multi-document YAML output *before* rendering it in the final file.
+*   Parsing the tabular output *before* rendering it in the final file.
 *   Implementing advanced filtering (labels, fields) within the multi-type fetch.
-*   Redaction of sensitive data within the fetched YAML.
+*   Redaction of sensitive data within the fetched output.
 *   Updating XML or Plain Text output formats (focus on Markdown first).
 *   Making the list of resource types configurable.